-- A. The adoption of this water restriction bylaw enables the Marshfield Board of Public Works to control and mitigate periods of high demand, with an associated stressed water supply, typically occurring during the summer months as outlined below in accordance with the Massachusetts Department of Environmental Protection (DEP).
-[Amended 4-24-2017 ATM by Art.
-10] - B. The restrictions are applicable to persons connected to the Town's public water system and include odd/even day outdoor watering, limited outdoor watering hours, outdoor watering bans, and prohibitions on filling swimming pools and the use of automatic irrigation sprinkler systems.
+- A. The adoption of this water restriction bylaw enables the Marshfield Board of Public Works to control and mitigate periods of high demand, with an associated stressed water supply, typically occurring during the summer months as outlined below in accordance with the Massachusetts Department of Environmental Protection (DEP).4 - The restrictions are applicable to persons connected to the Town's public water system and include odd/even day outdoor watering, limited outdoor watering hours, outdoor watering bans, and prohibitions on filling swimming pools and the use of automatic irrigation sprinkler systems.
 Persons violating the bylaw's restrictions are subject to civil fines.